About SBU Membership

 - £20.00 for direct members: payment due 1st October direct to the SBU - Standing Order form

 Get the SBN Magazine

-The SBN magazine is available to all SBU club members for an additional annual fee of £12 when in cheque form, and reduced to £10 when paid for via a Standing Order or a bank transfer.
+The SBN magazine is available to all SBU club members for an additional annual fee of £12 when paid in cheque form, and reduced to £10 when paid for via a Standing Order or a bank transfer.

 Magazine subscribers plus Direct members are entitled to play for the Farquharson Trophy.
 SBU members living at the same address of a subscriber or direct member may also play.

 Member Services Committee